danbev/learning-quantum-computing/README.md

 We want to take a vector and factor out the products of it.
 ```
 x in this case is the tensor product operator.
 Should be an x with a circle around it.

                  x₀y₀
  (x₀) x (y₀) = ( x₀y₁ )
   x₁     y₁      x₁y₀
                  x₁y₁
 ```

+Working backwards, notice that we "should" be able to factor the product state into tensor product multiplications but this is not possible, there is no solution for these values:
 ```
                        a * c should be 1/√2
   1        a      c    a * d should be 0